deeleeramone/openbb-store/README.md

 <pandas.io.excel._base.ExcelFile at 0x1262f62d0>
 ```

-ExcelFile objects will have a schema consiting of a list of sheet names.
+ExcelFile objects will have a schema consisting of a list of sheet names.

 ```python
 data.store.get_schema("sp500_eps")